cloudstax/firecamp/README.md

 **One Click Deploy**: FireCamp's Catalog service integrates the stateful services.
 The customer could simply call a single command to deploy a stateful service, such as a MongoDB ReplicaSet.

-**Fast and Auto Failover**: FireCamp binds the data volume and membership with the container.
+**Fast and Auto Failover**: FireCamp binds the data volumes and membership with the container.
 When a node crashes, the container orchestration frameworks will reschedule the container to another node.
 FireCamp will automatically move the data volume and the membership.
 There is no data copy involved during the failover.

 **Security**: FireCamp will enforce the security at both the platform level and the service level.
 * The AppAccessSecurityGroup: FireCamp creates the AppAccessSecurityGroup to restricts the access to the stateful services.
 Only the EC2 instances in the AppAccessSecurityGroup could access the stateful services.
 The customer should have the application running on the EC2 of the AppAccessSecurityGroup and the same VPC.